joffyjv/GIT-Workflow-SSOT/index.md

 3. `$ git reset --hard <commit-id>`<br />
 4. `$ git push --force`<br />

-All changes from staging will be reverted to the <commit-id>.
+All changes from staging will be reverted to the 'commit-id'.